PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 "Here it is.", The Tailor pointed towards the approaching town.
 Tom wanted to sit down but The Tailor was speeding up: "I need to see the smithy while we're here,", Tom offered a blind nod of agreement, "and we're going to need a few things."

-The two of them hurried past somebody slumped, on the floor, against the wall of a building.
+The two of them hurried past somebody slumped on the floor against the wall of a building.
 "He's drunk.": explained The Tailor, "We'll see the smith first.", then adding behind a hand, as if telling a taboo: "he's the nicest person here."

 But there was nobody else to be seen as Tom followed The Tailor through a crooked, almost accidental ally.
 Rats darted away while competing buildings spared the narrowest of walkways.
 By the size of the rats Tom knew people here did not go hungry.